 - Keep track of the rings.
 Probably shouldn't forget about the wedding rings!
 Either hang onto the rings yourself or assign someone trustworthy the task of keeping them safe.

 - Take some time to enjoy it.
 Breathe.
 Relax.
 Drink some water.
 Spend some time with the people around you whom you love, doing nothing other than enjoying each others' company.
 Often brides recall after their wedding that the day went by too quickly for them to enjoy and that they were exhausted at the end of it from running around.
 This is your day!
 Be sure to enjoy it.

 At Rustic and Main, we specialize in creating one-of-a-kind wedding rings that tell your story.
-Email us at email@example.com to talk to our team about designing your dream wedding ring.
+Reach out to our live chat team about designing your dream wedding ring.